rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   - `uri` The value is a URI, e.g. a website link.
   - `username` The value is a username associated with the entity represented by this card (e.g. for social media, or an IM client).
 A label property SHOULD be included to identify what service this is for.
 For compatibility between clients, this label SHOULD be the canonical service name, including capitalisation. e.g. `Twitter`, `Facebook`, `Skype`, `GitHub`, `XMPP`.
   - `other` The value is something else not covered by the above categories.
 A label property MAY be included to display next to the number to help the user identify its purpose.

+### photos
+Type: `File[]` (optional).

+An array of File objects that contain photographs or images associated with this card.
+A typical use case is to include an avatar for display along the contact name.

+A File object has the following properties:

+- href: `String` (mandatory).
+A URI where to fetch the data of this file.
+- mediaType: `String` (optional).
+The content-type of the file, if known.
+- size: `UnsignedInt` (optional).
+The size, in octets, of the file when fully decoded (i.e., the number of octets in the file the user would download), if known.
+- isPreferred: Boolean (optional, default: false).
+  Whether this file is preferred as photo for this card.
+This SHOULD only be one.

 ### preferredContactMethod
 Type : `String` (optional)